 Economic Development efforts and diversification from Hanford employment is a high priority in the City of Pasco.
-Specific actions will be undertaken in 2009 for recruitment and retention of businesses to provide livable wage jobs for Tri-Cities citizens, and expand economic opportunities for lower income persons.
+Specific actions will be undertaken in 2013 for recruitment and retention of businesses to provide livable wage jobs for Tri-Cities citizens, and expand economic opportunities for lower income persons.
 The City of Pasco has developed a neighborhood plan for selected areas in Pasco to assist in improving one of the older sections of Pasco.
-To assist in providing economic and housing benefits to lower income persons in this area, two economic development activities are planned for 2009 totaling \$145,000, approximately 17% of available CDBG funding (Census Tract 202).
+To assist in providing economic and housing benefits to lower income persons in this area, one economic development activity is planned for 2013 totaling \$50,000, approximately 7% of available CDBG funding (Census Tract 202).

-Pasco Specialty Kitchen (\$65,000)
+Pasco Specialty Kitchen (\$50,000)

 The Pasco Specialty Kitchen is a business incubator that offers business space as well as technical services for food related micro-enterprises.
 Businesses using this facility are usually in the start up phase and have limited capital.
 The space is available 24 hours a day to businesses.
 Technical services offered by the kitchen include, but are not limited to, licensing, insurance needs, labeling, permits needed, training and business plan development.
-In 2009, it is estimated that \$65,000 will be utilized to provide technical assistance to primarily low-to-moderate income micro-enterprises to create twelve jobs that will be available to or held by low-moderate income persons.
+In 2013, it is estimated that \$50,000 will be utilized to provide technical assistance to primarily low to moderate income micro-enterprises to create 12 jobs that will be available to or held by low moderate income persons.
 The kitchen is located at 110 N 4th Avenue.